 And when I looked at them at the end of the trip, intending to take them off, I realized that the hair ties didn’t look bad.
 I had my solution, and the ties stayed on glasses all the time except when I was washing them.
 I left them on, but around the stem, when we were using them to tell our glasses apart, as simple wine charms!

 There are all sorts of suitable hair ties available at any Wal-mart, Target, discount store or pharmacy.
-The best types are ones made of velour, waffle weave or microfiber, all of which won’t scratch plastic (Lexan) glasses either.
+The best types are ones made of velour (Amazon), waffle weave or microfiber, all of which won’t scratch plastic (Lexan) glasses either.
 The ones that are just an elastic band don’t work as well, because you have to be careful to place them very exactly at the widest part of the glass.

 In larger multi-packs at discount stores, these generally cost only about 50 cents each, although I’ve seen the same ones priced much higher when sold individually.